Penalty Notice Advice for Parents

 The local authority is responsible for administering the process.
 This means the London Borough of Sutton issues the notices, as requested by the head teacher, on behalf of the schools located in the borough boundary.

-Payment of a Penalty Notice
+Payment of a Penalty Notice (for offences before August 19th 2024)

 All payments must be made to London Borough of Sutton, not the pupil’s school.